johnpendergrass/halloween/claude-docs/specifications-technical.md

 - Test layout changes with the test-size game before implementing new features
 - Maintain absolute positioning calculations when adding new UI elements
 - Document any changes to the game interface contract
+- Prioritize refactoring tasks before adding new features for code health